 In 2022 I received the Chancellor's Notable Woman Award from the University of Tennessee and was listed in the 40-under-40 list for East Tennessee.
 In 2023 I received the Provost's 'Professional Promise' Research Award.

 I am an associate editor at Law & Philosophy.
+I founded the Coursier-Cross Library.
 My Erdos-Bacon-Sabbath number is 14 or less.*

 Outside of academia, I am interested in physical, creative, and healing arts.
 I lead various kinds of fitness and physio activity, especially acro-balance.
 I perform with Dragonfly Circus and One World Circus and I facilitate Knoxville Acro Jams.
 I sometimes model and dance for artists and creative media.

-I am the founder of a countercultural community space called the Playhouse.
+I run a countercultural community space called the Playhouse.
 It nurtures community, collaboration, and the arts.
 Its raison d'etre is a space for adults to be playful.
+We sometimes host serious events there too.

 I specialise in epistemology and meta-philosophy.
 My research areas include the nature of understanding and explanation, virtue epistemology, epistemic value, social epistemology, legal epistemology, and applied epistemology.